Amit-cohen1/Disk-File-System-Simulation/README.txt

 ==Output:==
 Depand on the request.
 Mostly you can see the output using the 1 option that show the current state of disk.

-The README was written at 2am sorry about my English :)